 Other attractions near Doge’s Palace

-The entire area of Piazza San Marco is packed with attractions, and if you got the St. Mark’s Square Museums ticket you can also visit Correr Museum and the Archeology Museum (among others).
-Other places to visit include St. Mark’s Basilica and St. Mark’s Tower.
+The entire area of Piazza San Marco is packed with attractions, and if you get the St. Mark’s Square Pass you can also visit St. Mark’s Basilica and St. Mark’s Bell Tower, the Correr Museum and the Archeology Museum (among others).

 Further Readings